How To Teach A Toddler About Death — & Why You Should

 “

-'Mommy, how do you get tumors?' he’d ask.
+'Mummy, how do you get tumours?' he’d ask.
 And I’d tell him the truth: No one knows.

 ”